b12io/orchestra/docs/source/contributing.rst

 ``orchestra/common/static/common/scss/example.scss``, to include it in an HTML file you should write ``{% static 'common/css/example.css' %}">`` as the static file path.

+When including angular templates, we wrap references to static files with the function ``$static(static_url_path)``.
+The ``$static`` function is defined in the base template, and for development simply returns the url it is given.
+The purpose is to decouple static file storage from the Django path, so if you host your static files on a CDN, you can simply override this function and put the appropriate urls.